environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 1. Trim the data using `trim_galore`
 2. Create an index of the reference transcriptome for `salmon`
 2. Align the trimmed data against the reference transcriptome using `salmon quant`
-3. Merge the counts produced in the
+3. Merge the counts produced in the separate quantification steps into a single table

 First, you should see that you have a skeleton of a `Snakefile`.
 Take a look at what is already provided.
 At the end you should have a fully functional `Snakefile` that is able to recreate the first part of the analyses from the last homework with one command.

 This homework is designed to be done in order working command by command.
 Do not try to skip ahead!
 Work through one by one as each step builds on the previous.

-Take a look at the `Snakefile` that I provided for you.
-As you can see I have sketched out the general structure and partially written two rules for you.
+Take a look at the `Snakefile` provided for you.
+The general structure has been sketched out for you and two rules have been partially written.
 You are going to be:

 1. Filling in the wildcards and expand statements to make `trim_galore` rule work.
 2. Writing a yaml file for salmon and fixing the shell command of the `salmon_index` rule.
-3. Writing (de novo) a rule for  `salmon_quant` and a rule for `salmon_merge`.
+3. Writing (_de novo_) a rule for  `salmon_quant` and a rule for `salmon_merge`.

 ## 0. Getting ready
 First, open up tmux and spin up a srun session to work in (e.g. `srun -p scavenger --time=12:00:00 --ntasks-per-node=6 --mem=20gb --pty bash`)

-Then, `source activate` your `Snakemake` environment that you were using in class (this is likely to be named `snakemake-class`, though you might have named it something different).
+Then, `conda activate` your `Snakemake` environment that you were using in class (this is likely to be named `snakemake-class`, though you might have named it something different).

 Finally, *link* (don't copy) all the data (`*fastq.gz` files) from the above directory into your local working environment in a folder called `raw_data`.
 So, your file structure should look like: